percona/everest-doc/docs/use/monitor_endpoints.md

 2. Enter the following information on the CLI:

-    ```sh
-    - Everest URL Endpoint - URL of the Everest instance
+    - 'Everest URL Endpoint' - URL of the Everest instance
-    - Everest Token - The authorization token received while installing Everest
+    - 'Everest Token' - The authorization token received while installing Everest
-    - PMM URL Endpoint - URL of the PMM instance
+    - 'PMM URL Endpoint' - URL of the PMM instance
-    - Username and Password - Credentials for the PMM instance
+    - 'Username and Password' - Credentials for the PMM instance
-    - Name for the new monitoring instance - Any name that you want to give to the monitoring instance
+    - 'Name for the new monitoring instance '- Any name that you want to give to the monitoring instance
-    ```

 3. Go to Percona Everest UI and navigate to **Settings > Monitoring endpoints**.
 This monitoring instance will be added on this page.